VisitRome.com

 Jan 26, 2026

-1 min read
+6 min read

-Rome's Jewish Ghetto: Exploring Rome's Rich Past
+2. Rome's Jewish Ghetto: Visiting Rome's Rich Past

-Rome's Jewish Ghetto: Exploring Rome's Rich Past
+3. Rome's Jewish Ghetto: Visiting Rome's Rich Past

 A Glimpse into the Past

 Located in Rome, a city known for its ancient wonders, lies a district that carries the weight of centuries on its cobblestone streets—the Jewish Ghetto.
 As you navigate this historic enclave, the mix of Rome's past reveals tales of resilience, cultural fusion, and the enduring spirit of a community that has faced many challenges.
+Established in 1555, the Ghetto was confined within a small area, bordered by the Tiber River and the imposing ruins of the Teatro di Marcello.
+Visitors can stroll along Via Portico d'Ottavia, where the scent of freshly baked challah mingles with the aroma of simmering chickpea dishes, a nod to the culinary traditions preserved here.

 Hand-Picked Experiences